dremangry/Rocket_Elevators_API/README.md

 -   [Ruby](https://www.ruby-lang.org/en/downloads/) (v2.7.5)
 -   [Rails](https://rubyonrails.org/) (v.5.2.6)

-## Using the Web Application (Back Office)
+## Using the Web App Features

 ### 1. Quote Form & Contact Form Submission
 All users and non-users can submit quote and contact form.
 Submitted data will then be stored in the database on the tables 'Quotes' and 'Leads', respectively.

 ### 2. Databases & Data Warehouse
 MySQL database of the web app contains data associated with: users, employees, customers, buildings, batteries, columns, elevators, addresses (of buildings & customers), quote form submission, and contact form submission (lead).
 Data entries regarding to customers, quote form, contact form, and deployed elevators with a creation date timestamp within the last 3 years (2019 - 2022) were stored in a PostgreSQL data warehouse.
-Extraction and loading of data from MySQL to PostgreSQL were performed using the following rake task commands:
+Extraction and loading of data from MySQL to PostgreSQL were performed using the rake task commands outlined below.
+Note that the <database_name> is the name of database for the data warehouse in PostgreSQL.

 - Pertaining to quote form submission:
   ```